Harshyadav430/DATA606-Capstone-Medical-Triage/README.md

 ### Components

-#### Diagnosis Tool
+#### - Diagnosis Tool
+> DESCRIPTION
+> - HOW TOOL WORKS
+> - OTHER DETAILS

-#### Triage Tool
+#### - Triage Tool
+> The Triage Tool evaluates the urgency of users symptoms and provides guidance on whether they will likely be admitted or discharged from an emergency department.
+This tool may assist but should NOT be solely relied on to determine whether you should seek emergency care.
-> - Dataset (in RData) was collected by Yale School of Medicine and was publically available from research conducted by Hong, Haimovich, and Taylor (2018).
-Can be found at this link:
+> - The tool utilizes an XGBoost model trained, tested, and validated on a dataset (in RData) collected by Yale School of Medicine and was publically available from research conducted by Hong, Haimovich, and Taylor (2018).
+> - Can be found at this link:
-> - 220/972 attributes were taken out of dataset but still contains (n=560,486) records.
+>   - 220/972 attributes and 260k/560k records were used from original dataset.

 ### Documentation: